-ITEM NO. 4 - SHAREHOLDER PROPOSAL
+ITEM NO. 4--SHAREHOLDER PROPOSAL

-SDG&E has received a shareholder proposal which must be included in this Proxy Statement and Prospectus in accordance with the rules of the SEC.
-The proposal is on the subject of executive compensation.
-See "Item No. 4 - Shareholder Proposal" below for further discussion regarding this proposal.
+SDG&E has received a shareholder proposal which is included in this Proxy Statement and Prospectus in accordance with the rules of the SEC.
+The proposal relates to recommended criteria for incentive compensation.
+See "Item No. 4--Shareholder Proposal" below for further discussion regarding this proposal.
 For the reasons set forth in SDG&E's opposition statement to the proposal, the Board of Directors recommends that the Shareholders vote "AGAINST" the proposal.